-A discussion and book signing with IPS Associate Fellow, Salvatore Babones and his new book that brilliantly critiques and offers concrete practices and policy suggestions about how to move from calls for empty reform to real change.
+A discussion and book signing with IPS Associate Fellow, Salvatore Babones and his new book that offers concrete practices and policy suggestions about how to move from calls for empty reform to real change.

 The Institute for Policy Studies with Busboys & Poets host Martha Burk in a discussion of her new book on "The Savvy Woman's Guide to Power, Politics, and the Change We Need."